 The Board has appointed the CRO, who is responsible for the Risk Management Function.
 He has been subject to a fit and proper process oversight by the regulator.
-The Board has approved a Risk Management Charter and terms of reference for the Risk Management Function and reviews the terms of reference annually.
+The Board has approved a Risk Management Charter and the Risk Management policy and reviews the policy annually.
 The Audit and Risk Committee (ARC) has approved the annual risk plan and reviews the plan annually.